-Bartlesville Radio » News » OCSO Looking for Suspects in School Break In
+Bartlesville Radio » News » OCSO Catch Two Suspects Wanted for Breaking in McCord School

 Crime

-OCSO Looking for Suspects in School Break In
+OCSO Catch Two Suspects Wanted for Breaking in McCord School

 The Osage County Sheriff's Office is looking for assistance in locating two individuals who broke into McCord Schools on Tuesday morning.

-Note: Update: The Osage County Sheriff's Office has caught the two suspects wanted in connection to a break-in at McCord Public Schools.
-One of the suspects is a juvenile and has been turned over to the State of Oklahoma Office of Juvenile Affairs.
-Jakari Tvon Campbell has been booked into the Osage County Jail.
-Both suspects are being charged with second degree burglary.